How Long Should a Resume Be? One Page, Two Pages, or More?

 The one-page rule fails to account for the differences between seniority level.
 A rigid one-page limit forces applicants to condense important details.

 Ultimately, a Resume should be as long as needed to effectively showcase your qualifications, not dictated by arbitrary page limits.
+Here is a link to a helpful Reddit discussion about the one-page ‘rule’.

 One Page